 The state update induced by quantum measurements is essential for many protocols of quantum information.
-Teleportation \citep{bennett_teleporting_1993} and entanglement swapping \citep{pan_experimental_1998}, for example, rely on system-wide state changes as a result of local measurements.
+Teleportation \cite{bennett_teleporting_1993} and entanglement swapping \cite{pan_experimental_1998}, for example, rely on system-wide state changes as a result of local measurements.
 Thus, they will no longer work in pQT.
 The impossibility to ``steer'' the state of a distant subsystem means that quantum key distribution protocols based on entangled states are also ruled out.
-At the same time, single-copy state reconstruction would allow for perfect eavesdropping on p-states, i.e. without leaving a trace.
+At the same time, single-copy state reconstruction would allow for perfect eavesdropping on p-states, i.e.\ without leaving a trace.

 Collapse-free measurements also modify the computational power of quantum theory.
-Some p-algorithms turn out to be more powerful than their quantum counterparts. ``Quantum parallelism'' may be exploited in full since the p-state encoding the result of a quantum computation is ``observable'' via single-copy state reconstruction, at least in principle.
-The algorithms by Deutsch and Jozsa, Grover, and Simon \citep{deutsch_rapid_1992,grover_fast_1996,simon_power_1997}, for example, involve ``oracles'' which ``evaluate'' a function $f(x)$ by means of a unitary operator, viz. $\hat{U}_{f}:\ket{x,0}\to\ket{x,f(x)}$.
-Letting the linear operator $\hat{U}_{f}$ act on the symmetric superposition $\ket s=2^{-\nicefrac{n}{2}}\sum_{x=0}^{2^{n}-1}\ket{x,0}$, the output state carries information about the function $f(x)$ for all its values.
-A projective measurement on the final state $\hat{U}_{f}\ket s$ will, however, reveal at most one value of $f(x)$, necessitating further calls to the oracle.
-In the absence of the collapse, however, all values $f(x)$ can be extracted from the final p-state $\hat{U}_{f}|\overfrown s\rangle$ by reconstructing it from a single copy.
-Hence, only a single call to the oracle is necessary within pQT which represents a substantial reduction in computational cost, but a large increase in measurement complexity.
-In stark contrast, measurement-based quantum computation \citep{briegel_measurement-based_2009} is evidently impossible in pQT.
+Measurement-based quantum computation \cite{briegel_measurement-based_2009} is evidently impossible in pQT.
+In contrast, p-algorithms based on ``quantum parallelism'' turn out to be more powerful than their quantum counterparts since the output of a quantum circuit is ``observable'' via single-copy state reconstruction \cite{kent_quantum_2021, fiorentino_thesis_2025}.

+To see this, let us consider the quantum algorithms by Deutsch and Jozsa, Grover, and Simon \cite{deutsch_rapid_1992,grover_fast_1996,simon_power_1997}, for example.
+They are based on oracles which ``evaluate'' a function $f(x)$ by means of a unitary operator, $\hat{U}_{f}:\ket{x,0}\to\ket{x,f(x)}$.
+Acting with the operator $\hat{U}_{f}$ on the linear combination $\ket s=2^{-\nicefrac{n}{2}}\sum_{x=0}^{2^{n}-1}\ket{x,0}$, the output state will carry information about all values of the function $f(x)$.
+A projective measurement on the state $\hat{U}_{f}\ket s$ will, however, reveal at most one value of $f(x)$, necessitating further calls to the oracle.

-Furthermore, p-measurements on their own retain the computational power they possess in quantum theory: it is possible to determine the eigenvalues of Hermitean matrices by p-measurements only since this part of the quantum diagonalization algorithm \citep{weigert_quantum_2001} does not rely on states collapsing.
+In the absence of projective measurements, however, all values $f(x)$ can be extracted from the final p-state $\hat{U}_{f}|s\rangle$ by reconstructing it from a \textit{single} copy.
+Hence, within pQT a single call to the oracle is sufficient to obtain the result of the computation.
+This substantial reduction in computational cost is accompanied by a large increase in measurement complexity that is difficult to quantify.